In this section

 Where clinically appropriate:

 All patients receiving IV fluids for acute conditions should have both oxygen saturation and cardiorespiratory monitoring.
-In addition, heart rate, pulse volumes, respiratory rate and capillary refill time should be closely monitored.
+In addition, heart rate, pulse volumes, respiratory rate and capillary refill time should be assessed at hourly intervals.

 *** Monitoring may be ceased by order of the medical team in the patient receiving long term intravenous fluid with stable serum electrolytes***